mirkobunse/ComfyCommons.jl/usage.md

-### Getting Started

-To get started with ComfyCommons, simply paste the provided code directly into your Julia REPL (for installation), into your `~/.julia/config/startup.jl` file (for general kernel initialization), and into your project-specific `_init.jl` files.

----

 ## Installation

-To install the current version of ComfyCommons, get into the package administration mode of the Julia REPL (v0.7 and higher) by typing `]`.
+Get into the package administration mode of the Julia REPL (v0.7 and higher) by typing `]` (a closing square bracket).
+Add the package from the git repository:

       (v0.7) pkg> add https://github.com/mirkobunse/ComfyCommons.jl.git